starkandwayne-attic/starkandwayne.github.com/_posts/2012-11-10-bare-minimum-cloud-foundry-the-dea.md

 Running `dea` again whilst using this configuration file is a lot more successful!

-{% highlight bash %}
+{% highlight %}
 $ ./dea/bin/dea -c config/dea-laptop.yml
 Starting VCAP DEA (0.99)
-Pid file: /path/to/somewhere/var/run/dea.pid
+Pid file: /tmp/deploying-to-a-cloudfoundry-dea/var/run/dea.pid
 Using ruby @ /Users/drnic/.rvm/rubies/ruby-1.9.3-p286/bin/ruby
 Using network: 192.168.1.70
 Socket Limit:256
 Max Memory set to 4.0G
 Utilizing 1 cpu cores
 Restricting to single tenant
-Using directory: /path/to/somewhere/var/dea/
+Using directory: /tmp/deploying-to-a-cloudfoundry-dea/var/dea/
 Initial usage of droplet fs is: 0%
 File service started on port:
 EXITING!
 NATS error: Could not connect to server on nats://localhost:4222
 {% endhighlight %}

-And we move on to the next piece of Cloud Foundry...
-NATS!
+And we move on to the next piece of Cloud Foundry, the messaging bus called NATS!

 ## NATS

-NATS is a simple pub-sub messaging system used by Cloud Foundry for communication between services.
-For example the DEA wouldn't even start unless it could find NATS.
+[NATS](https://github.com/derekcollison/nats) is a simple pub-sub messaging system used by Cloud Foundry for communication between services.

 By default, the DEA looks for a NATS server on http://localhost:4222.
-Coincidentally, when we run the nats-server (below) it starts up on port 4222.
+Port 4222 is coincidently the default port that `nats-server` (see below) binds too.
+NATS is currently a rubygems, but let's fetch its source code via git into our project folder:

 {% highlight bash %}
 $ git clone git://github.com/derekcollison/nats.git